1. Walk through Arlington National Cemetery

 Where?
 1213 U St NW, Washington, DC

 Why go?
 The dogs were fantastic, more of a sausage than a frank, absolutely delicious.
 The chili was great too, a little bit of a kick, heaps of flavour, and plenty of it.
-What was even better was the gentleman pictured above in the bottom left corner; he came over to our table to say hi, welcome to Ben’s, and asked how the meal was; not only did he stay for a chat and a photo, he introduced us to the lovely lady in the photo top right, one of the owners and family members of Ben.
+What was even better was the gentleman who came over to our table to say hi, welcome to Ben’s, and asked how the meal was; not only did he stay for a chat and a photo, he introduced us to one of the owners and family members of Ben.
 The food was good, but the people were better!

 How long will you need?
 We weren’t planning to stay long, but ended up there for just under an hour, chatting to our new friends 🙂